Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 We published a newsletter about becoming a data analyst.
 Subscribe to keep up with the latest career tips with Career Chat.

-Or, build on your skills with the Google Advanced Data Analytics Professional Certificate, which focuses on using Python, statistics, and machine learning to analyze data efficiently.
+To deepen your existing data skillset, try the Google Advanced Data Analytics Professional Certificate, which focuses on using Python, statistics, and machine learning to analyze data efficiently.

 Editorial Team